benjaminzwhite/kattis/detailed_solutions/digitdivision.md

 # These are the extra checks described in the Implementation notes above
 # Without these, you will get WA on some testcases - consider for example something like s=888881 with d=2
+# -> without this check, my above answer would produce res = 16, when in fact res should be 0.
 if prefix % d == 0 and cnt > 0:
     res = pow(2, cnt-1, BIGMOD)
 else: